The 6th Annual Groundnut

 Complete Sheep Butchering - Felix Lufkin

-Cordage Class - Charlie Ryan
+Cordage Class - Sadie Ranen

 Making cordage, or string out of fibrous plants, or animal parts, is a very ancient skill.
 Used in countless other tools and crafts, making quality thread from wild plants is the is a skill that is both a foundation of human survival, and a great way to get to know the species around you.
 In this class will explore different plants, and how to extract their fiber, and the techniques for making them into thread, as well as crafts that use cordage, such as weaving and nets.

-Experimental Basket Making - Anya Klepacki and Kokoro Bensonoff
+Bittersweet Basketmaking - Anya Klepacki and Kokoro Bensonoff

 Introduction to the Art and Science of Tracking - Walker Korby